 - Laws and regulations as required for companies that are listed on the stock exchange (including the Swedish Code of Corporate Governance)

 The Chairman oversees the operations by maintaining regular contact with the CEO and is responsible for ensuring that other Board members receive sufficient information and decision support.
 The Chairman also ensures that the performance of the Board and the CEO is evaluated on an annual basis and that the Nomination Committee receives the results of the evaluation.
 The Chairman represents the Company in ownership issues.

 Five meetings per year

 According to the adopted work plan, the Board is to hold at least five scheduled meetings per year, including the inaugural meeting following the Annual General Meeting, and thereafter when required.

 The Board’s work over the past year

-In 2016, the Board held eleven meetings, including the inaugural meeting.
+In 2017, the Board held nine meetings, including the inaugural meeting.
 During the year, the Board’s activities were consistent with the formal work plan.
 The Board paid particular attention to matters related to strategy, finance, acquisitions and sustainability.
 As part of the Board’s work during the year, a number of subsidiary presidents and business area presidents provided detailed presentations of their business operations.
 All Board decisions were unanimous.